Joy-it-code/node-ci-cd/README.md

-# Node.js CI/CD with GitHub Actions and AWS
+# Node.js CI/CD wi th GitHub Actions and AWS

 ## 🚀 Project Overview
 This project demonstrates a Continuous Integration (CI) and Continuous Deployment (CD) pipeline for a Node.js application using GitHub Actions and AWS EC2.
 The goal is to automate the testing, building, and deployment process to ensure reliable and efficient software delivery.